fiberpunk1/OctoPrint-Nexus-AI/README.md

 Key features:
 - Free,All features are free recognizing print issues
 - Easy to deploy.
 Simply install.
 Just install a program on your old computer.
-- Safer and than using a cloud service
+- Safer than using a cloud service
 - Low hardware requirement, it can run on machines without needing the latest high-power CPU, nor it requires GPU to function.
-Optimized.
+- Optimized.
 It can utilize Intel’s Openvino for machine vision model acceleration to boost performance.

 Free to use!